Primers • Model Acceleration

 - The KV cache stores keys and values for every head and every layer.

-- Shape for the key cache:
+- Shape for the key and value cache:

 -